fiolj/sparta/doc/web/Section_howto.rst

 processors.
 SPARTA can be run on multiple partitions via the "-partition" command-line switch as described in :ref:`start-command-line-options` of the manual.

-In the last 2 examples, if SPARTA were run on 3 partitions, the same scripts could be used if the "index" and "loop" variables were replaced with *universe*-style variables, as described in the :ref:`command-variable` command.
+In the last 2 examples, if SPARTA were run on 3 partitions, the same scripts could be used if the "index" and "loop" variables were replaced with *universe*-style variables, as described in the :ref:`command-variable`.
 Also, the ``next rho`` and ``next a`` commands would need to be replaced with a single ``next a rho`` command.
 With these modifications, the 8 simulations of each script would run on the 3 partitions one after the other until all were finished.
 Initially, 3 simulations would be started simultaneously, one on each partition.
 When one finished, that partition would then start the 4th simulation, and so forth, until all 8 were completed.